 Please note that due to changes in the scheduling of budget negotiations for our forthcoming funding period, we are not opening a call for proposals in 2024.
 We expect to know about the future funding cycle late in 2024 and hope to inform all interested applicants of the upcoming fellowship opportunities around end of 2024.

 “The Institute is an amazing place to work.
 The resources Helsinki can offer are very impressive and the discussions with colleagues at the Aleksanteri Institute also proved most useful.” - Christine Engel, Professor of Russian Literature, Film and Culture, University of Innsbruck

 The Aleksanteri Institute provides the Visiting Fellows with office space located right in the middle of Helsinki city centre.
-IT facilities, as well as use of the Institute’s in-house library and other University of Helsinki libraries and their online services are included.
+IT facilities, as well as use of University of Helsinki libraries and their online services are included.
 The unique Slavonic Library is just around the corner and its professional staff are well prepared to welcome our Visiting Fellows.

 “This is a real opportunity to get down to work without distractions and the environment is great – very intellectual, with many disciplines and topics.
 This mix is inspirational, and helps spark lots of ideas.
 The resources are excellent and everything is so well-organised.” - Jelena Obradovic-Wochnik, Senior Lecturer in Politics and International Relations, Aston University